m1r3x/Android-Faker-VIP-Bypass/README.md

 4. Enable the proxy app on all interfaces.
 On Burpsuite, after enabling all interfaces, go to Options > Miscellaneous, and enable the HTTP/1.0 fields

 ### On android:
+1. Register a user on the android faker app
+2. Login with that user
-1. Connect the phone to the PC proxy (using tools such as ProxyDroid)
+3. Connect the phone to the PC proxy (using tools such as ProxyDroid)

-2. Start the app, tap on 3 dots > User info > Refresh
+4. Retart the app, tap on 3 dots > User info > Refresh

-3. Enjoy the VIP features :D
+5. Enjoy the VIP features :D